The EcoScape Program

 The program has been recognized nationally: the Woodlawn EcoScape received the 2004 Urban Garden Award from Keep Birmingham Beautiful and the Arlington-West End EcoScape was voted one of the best small-scale community revitalization projects of 2005 by the national nonprofit group Neighborhoods USA.

 All EcoScapes are open to the public, although some have limited hours.
 Hugh Kaul EcoScape, North Birmingham EcoScape, and Sims EcoScape are open daily during daylight hours.
 For Turkey Creek Nature Preserve hours, please click here.
 For more information or to plan a visit, click on one of the tabs below.

 Arlington-West End EcoScape

-Established in 1996 on BSC's campus, this program has expanded to the surrounding communities and utilizes local art work to illustrate organic gardening practices, provides a nuts and bolts overview for schools and communities interested in creating low cost nature centers or outdoor learning sites and offers an oasis of natural beauty in our communities.
+Established in 1996 on BSC's campus, this wonderful outdoor classroom utilizes local art work to illustrate organic gardening practices, and provides a nuts and bolts overview for schools and communities interested in creating low cost nature centers or outdoor learning sites.

-Visitors can stroll through a Northern Wildflower Garden, touch and sample edible plants and flowers, and pass by huge Praying Mantis and Whooping Crane sculptures on the way to the EcoScape's Wetland and Tree Trails (see photo above).
+Visitors can stroll through a Northern Wildflower Garden, touch and sample edible plants and flowers, and pass by huge Praying Mantis and Whooping Crane sculptures on the way to the EcoScape's Wetland and Tree Trails.

 The EcoScape also provides a unique focus on water issues, ranging from Xeriscaping to Nonpoint Source pollution.
 Technically complex issues are presented in layman terms, and in a way that challenges visitors to contribute to change at the workplace or at home.